 First, an important disclaimer: this blog is in no way affiliated with Avid Technology, Inc. The views expressed herein are those of the author alone, and do not necessarily represent the policies, positions, strategies or opinions of Avid Technology, Inc. This site is hosted completely independently of Avid Technology, Inc.

-With that out of the way: this blog is intended to provide tips, news, tutorials and more about Sibelius, a leading music notation and creation software product.
-You’ll also find news and opinion about related music products, and topical stories about the fields of music notation and computer technology.
+With that out of the way: this blog was originally intended to provide tips, news, tutorials and more about Sibelius, a leading music notation and creation software product, and in recent years has expanded its scope to additionally include news and opinion about related music products, and topical stories about the fields of music notation and computer technology.

-This blog is not intended to act as an avenue for technical support for Sibelius, however.
+This blog is not intended to act as an avenue for technical support for Sibelius or any other product, however.
 If you have any problems using the software, there are much better places to get help than here.

 I’m Philip Rothman, a a composer, orchestrator and music preparer based in New York City.
 I run a music preparation service where we regularly use Sibelius as well as Finale, Logic, and other software.
 We also teach Sibelius to hundreds of musicians personally through our Sibelius training seminars and reach thousands more online through our free video tutorials.
 I started running the Sibelius Blog in November 2012.